Subscription Modal Banner

 • 180 continuous monthly contributions

-Note: Pag-IBIG approves optional withdrawal only if you have contributed continuously or without any gaps from the time of your employment.
+Note: Pag-IBIG approves optional withdrawal only if you contributed continuously, without any gaps from the time of your employment.
 This means that even if you’ve been a member for 18 years, your claim will automatically be declined if you’ve omitted several contributions in the past.

 Optional Withdrawal Requirements: